ericd-1qbit/the_temple/work_notes/CAseIT/CaseIT Judging.md

 ### Innovation:
 - anything interesting in the analysis and recommendation presented?
 - **innovative, but feasible, approach** to the situation presented?

-# Team 1 - Lumina Consulting
-- automotive market
-- Driveway is not a second product - having the modelling in house
-	- answered my question correctly

-- quick3d
-- "process optimization" through quantum computing long-term goal of 1qbit

-**- what is the connection between diffusion models and process optimisation?**

-- came up with ressoruces of company
-- nice way to present use case for 1qbit
-- came up with scores

-**- data availability rated high in the automotive industry - how so? publicly accessible?**
-**- is additional data really the issue with optimisation process?**

-- questions answering - ok so far, sutomer question a bit vague
-- like linking between the two products - DM for automotive process optimisation

-- purpose of this project: text-to-3D modelling iwht in-house expertise Addressed how to distinct from

-Best speaker: Barney, very confident
-18min 14s

-# Team 2 - Snow Consulting

-- personal handshake - nice gesture

-- 3 use cases discussed
-- nicely laid out how 1qbit is relating to ML

-Medical:
-- quality enhancement using "non-contrast" CT
-- enhancing how a detail would look like - so so application of DM
-- Dataset available but easy to use?
-Ethical consideration?

-Self-driving cars:
-- use self-driving car companies
-- not sure what DM would be used for here
-- augment technoglogy
-- extra value of 1qbit acknowledged

-Aerospace
-- text to image
-- design of parts

-- introduced selection criteria clearly
-- showed matrix  to decide

-- Using CT case with highest score

-- clear layout of existicing process
-- contrast is the problem
-- like thiis idea - enhance images by using DM
-- with good example
-- ethical impact: laid out cleairly

-- buyers/customers - hostpitals - should be extended
-- Plan is very tight

-- question about DM (training dataset) not correctly answered but it's oka

-Best speaker: Charlie
-17min

 # Team 3

 GM RZ